aip956/QwasarProjects/ArcaneApp/README.md

 ## Description
 This project addresses a core limitation of LLMs: their inability to access specific or up-to-date external knowledge.

-Imagine you are a company who wants to use an LLM.
-However, your work is confidential, so you don't want the publically available LLM to be trained on your data.
-You could obtain an LLM as a foundation, and then augment it with your confidential information.
-This is fundamentally what a RAG system does.
+Imagine you're a company with confidential data.
+You want to use a language model, but you can't expose your data to public APIs.
+With RAG, you use a foundational LLM and augment it with your internal data . . . without retraining.

 A RAG system resolves this by:

-- Receiving a question through an API.
+- Accepting a question through an API.
 - Retrieving relevant context chunks from a vector database of documents.
 - Sending both the question and retrieved context to an LLM.
 - Returning the generated answer to the user via the API.

+The app is built using
+- FastAPI for the API
+- FAISS vector database for the vector store
+- Ollama (Llama 3.2)
-The app is built using FastAPI, integrates with a vector store (FAISS or ChromaDB), and connects to either OpenAI’s GPT-4 or a local LLaMA 2 instance.
-It includes basic API key security and simple logging.
-The goal is a functional, maintainable, and secure RAG prototype.
+It also includes a simple API key security and logging.
+It's a functional, maintainable, and secure RAG prototype.

 ### Classes
 #### main.py